 As Sobel mentioned, smoke exposure can exacerbate sensitive skin, rosacea, eczema, and psoriasis—all of which are triggered by a compromised skin barrier.

 The game plan?
 Nourish your skin with ingredients shown to strengthen skin barrier function—ingredients like ceramides, squalane, colloidal oat, and manuka honey are all skin-supporting players that can quell inflammation and feed your skin with healthy lipids.
-You might also want to focus on balancing your skin's microbiome: We've only scratched the surface in terms of research, but it's looking promising that pre- and probiotic products can help improve your skin's flora.
-Perhaps invest in some microbiome-supporting skin care, or slather on fermented superstars like, say, yogurt.
+You might also want to focus on balancing your skin's microbiome: We've only scratched the surface in terms of research, but it's looking promising that pre-, pro-, and postbiotic products can help improve your skin's flora.
+The good news is that fermented natural ingredients like yogurt are great DIY options.

 You should always contact your derm if you're facing some severe irritation, but these tips can help you protect and soothe smoke-exposed skin.
 Of course, skin care is usually an afterthought when dealing with such an environmental crisis—not to mention the homes and lives lost throughout the devastation.
 But once the literal dust settles, you might be wondering how to help your skin brave the impact.

-After all, there's not much we can control here in 2020, but you can control what you put on your skin.
+Nowadays it feels like there's not much we can control, but you can control what you put on your skin.
 For some, that's a comfort worth pursuing.

 Try these products:

 /skin regimen/ Cleansing Cream

 Sobel Skin Rx 35% Vitamin C Face Serum